xmotion-project/karaloop/README.md

 The **karaloop** project is an initiative to advance the development of accessible and inclusive wearable hands-free interfaces, so in the future, anyone will be able to interact with any device, from anywhere, *without hands*, simply by performing movements of the face :relaxed:

-The primary goal is to enable ubiquitous human-device interaction to all, regardles of physical abilities and environmental constrains.
+The primary goal is to enable ubiquitous human-device interaction to all, regardless of physical abilities, environmental and socioeconomical constrains.

 ## Contents